xsdk-project/ATPESC2018HandsOnLessons/pages/about_your_day.md

 * During day-time hands-on exercises, the expandable question-and-answer boxes inline with the lesson (which ordinarily show the correct answers) will be disabled but will provide a link to an associated Google From for you to submit your answers.
-* During most of the evening hands-on exercises, you will submit a _Show-Your-Work_ Google form by going to the main menu (upper left of the site) Intro->Submit A Show Your Work.
+* During most of the evening hands-on exercises, you will submit a [Show-Your-Work](https://goo.gl/forms/B7UFpBvEOJbC58oJ2) Google form by going to the main menu (upper left of the site) Intro->Submit A Show Your Work.
+Be sure to include any relevant code snipits, images, and written description and analysis of your work.

 #### Red Post-Its
 For day-time hands-on exercises, you will be given a red sticky note to use if you encounter